 Deployment: presumably died before deployment

-Action: USMC Corporal at Quantico, VA in the "RR Det.," possibly an abbreviation for Radio Reconnaissance Detachment
+Action: USMC Corporal at Quantico, VA in the "RR Det.," probably an abbreviation for Radio Reconnaissance Detachment

 Burial: 4/4/1918 at Highland Park Cemetery, 21400 Chagrin Blvd., Cleveland, OH, Govt Lot 841 Sec 2 Tier ?
 Grave 1